bennie/twitter-delete/README.md

 This deletes all your tweets.
 Or it tries to, anyway.

-It uses python and Selenium to drive a local browser to do the work.
+It uses python and Selenium to drive a local Firefox browser to do the work.
 (No twitter API usage.)

 Do I really need to tell you to back things up first?